 An Early Partnership

-While spending research time at Campion Hall at Oxford University in 2015, Pfeiffer developed the broad outlines of a conference on meanings of modern work to be held at Georgetown.
-Due to the collaborative nature of the project, Pfeiffer wanted to work with an undergraduate student through the Georgetown Undergraduate Research Opportunities Program (GUROP) to create a more holistic and wide ranging experience for faculty and students.
+While spending research time at Campion Hall at Oxford University in 2015, Pfeiffer developed the broad outlines of a conference on the meanings of modern work to be held at Georgetown.
+Due to the collaborative nature of the project, Pfeiffer wanted to work with an undergraduate student through the Georgetown Undergraduate Research Opportunities Program (GUROP) to create a more holistic and wide-ranging experience for faculty and students.

 Later that year, Tschepik enrolled in Pfeiffer’s summer course at the Georgetown-at-Trier program in Germany.
 At the conclusion of the class, Pfeiffer asked Tschepik, then a rising sophomore, if he would like to help organize the conference to which Tschepik eagerly agreed.